 Travel Writers and Writing

 I bought the Nile books from a secondhand bookshop or market in Brighton where I lived in England — pencilled on the inside covers is the price of 65 pence and 1 pound respectively.
-During this period, I was drawn to travel writing and tales of heroic exploration because I saw myself as a traveller, not a tourist.
+Back then, I was drawn to travel writing and tales of heroic exploration because I saw myself as a traveller, not a tourist.
 And I wanted to write.

-Among my favourite travel writers were Eric Newby, Paul Theroux, Bill Bryson, and the intrepid Dervla Murphy.
+My favourite travel writers included Eric Newby, Paul Theroux, Bill Bryson, and Dervla Murphy.
 I also regularly read travel pieces in The Guardian newspaper.
 And through my reading and cross-references, I learned of Moorehead’s classics.

 In addition to chronicling the quest for the twin sources of the Nile, the books contain first-hand accounts of other epic expeditions on the continent.
 And The White Nile includes one of the world’s most famous meetings: